Beach-Hopping the Budva coast by Car

 Stop 2: Mogren Beach

-Aerial view of Bečići beach stretching along the Budva Riviera coastline
+Aerial view of Bečići beach stretching along the Budva coastline

 Stop 3: Slovenska Plaza